wpexpertsio/password-protected/readme.txt

 A very simple way to quickly password protect your WordPress site with a single password.

+This plugin only protects your WordPress content.
+It **does not protect and images or uploaded files** so if you enter and exact URL to in image file it will still be accessible.
 Features include:

 * Password protect your WordPress site with a single password.